 #3 Pottering About

-Turn back the hands of time and learn about Khmer riverside life in Kampong Chhnang, so-called the ‘Port of Pottery’ because archaeological findings here date to 5000 to 500 years BC.
+Turn back the hands of time and learn about Khmer riverside life in Kampong Chhnang, so-called the ‘Port of Pottery’ because of archaeological discoveries made here dating back to 5000.
 Visit the families of the little Andong Russei village to meet and watch traditional potters practice age-old craftsmanship and techniques that were all but lost in the recent years of the Khmer Rouge regime.
-Here, potters excavate clay from the nearby Phnom Dey Meas, which literally translates as golden earth mountain, of which fine specks of gold can be seen in the clay’s surface once it has been fired.
+Here, potters excavate clay from the nearby Phnom Dey Meas – which literally translates as golden earth mountain – and fine specks of gold can be seen in the clay’s surface once it has been fired.
 While the throwing wheel has only been recently reintroduced to the community, clay pots are usually shaped by hand on a palm tree stump and battered into the desired shape with a wood paddle.
-You’ll even have a chance to try your hand at it yourself!

 #4 Royal Treasure

-Most people know about the ancient lost city of Angkor which rose like a zenith out of the Cambodian jungle, but an underrated historical highlight is Udong, the royal capital of Cambodia for more than 250 years until 1866.
+Most people know about the ancient lost city of Angkor which rose like a zenith out of the Cambodian jungle, but an underrated historical highlight is Udong, the royal capital of Cambodia for more than 250 years.
 Located at the foothill of the mountains Phnom Oudong (Hill of the Victorious) and Phnom Preah Reach Throp (Hill of the Royal Fortune), the city was the location of many royal coronations.
-There is a monumental royal necropolis scattered at the top, whose many gilded Buddhist stupas have been systemically destroyed during Pol Pot’s reign.
-Legend states that the Buddha located in the Arthaross Temple faces north towards China instead of the traditional direction of east, thereby protecting the country from being conquered by the ancient Khmer kingdom.
-Take advantage of our knowledgeable expert guides about Cambodian history and religion, making the excursions an education and interesting immersion into the local culture.

 #5 Fresh Flavors

-While not as famous as the other markets in the region, Chao Doc is a vibrant gateway to many other attractions in the Vietnamese province of An Giang, as well as an important commercial center between the border of Cambodia and Vietnam.
-The floating market is an assault to the senses, with its bustling early morning energy.
-Fruits are mostly sold here, and you will see long poles advertising the products beside each boat.
-Jump aboard the local means of transportation – the rickshaw – to the nearby photogenic Chau Doc Market for a short interactive walking tour with one of our onboard chefs.
-You will be introduced to numerous regional specialties such as dried fish, tamarind paste, coconut- and mango-flavored sweets, palm sugar, lotus seeds and sugar palm fruit, some of which are used in Aqua Mekong’s flavorful and Michelin star chef-curated menu.
+While it’s not as well-known as other regions, Chao Doc is a vibrant gateway to many attractions in the Vietnamese province of An Giang, as well as an important commercial center between the border of Cambodia and Vietnam.
+The floating market is an assault on the senses, with its bustling early morning energy.
+Jump aboard the local means of transportation – the rickshaw – to the photogenic Chau Doc Market for a walking tour with one of our onboard chefs.
+You will be introduced to numerous regional specialties – such as dried fish, tamarind paste, coconut, and mango-flavored sweets – some of which are used in Aqua Mekong’s flavorful and Michelin star chef-curated menu.

 #6 Wheel Life

-Every stop on our Aqua Mekong itinerary offers guided bicycle tours as an optional and fun addition to explore the countryside and authentic village life.
-Our top-of-the-line, all-terrain Cannondale bicycles can tackle any terrain in comfort and safety, suitable for all riders.
-No two cycling excursions in our itinerary are the same, so you’ll get to experience a different slice of Mekong life and culture with every ride.
+Every stop on our Aqua Mekong itinerary offers guided bicycle tours as an optional and fun way to explore the countryside and authentic village life.
+Our top-of-the-line, all-terrain bicycles can tackle any terrain in comfort and safety, suitable for all riders.
+No two cycling excursions on our itinerary are the same, so you’ll get to experience a different slice of Mekong life and culture with every ride.
 Most rides are an easy 10- to 17-kilometer route, winding through meandering roads and paths, over bridges and across rice paddy fields, with the heady scent of frangipani and mango trees hanging sweetly in the air.
-Every encounter with rural folk is genuine and curious, for both the visitor and the local.

 #7 National Thread